 Theses are good if you have an open space and want to walk or sit with your beardie and still allowing them freedom to roam around without them running off or hiding away.

 They are relatively inexpensive around £5 – £15 and roughly the same in Dollars.
-Available in various colours and designs some even come with wings!
+Leads for bearded dragons are available in various colours and designs some even come with wings!
 Harnesses come in a range of sizes too so you will need to roughly measure your reptile before ordering.

 The harnesses are simple in design yet effective.
 Made up from a small piece of material with two holes cut out.
 This is placed on the underside of the reptile and the front leg put through the holes.
 It is secured on the back with a drawstring fastening bead.
 The lead can be attached to the back fastening loop if it hasn’t already been prefixed.